 Apply

-To Apply, undergraduate students should provide the following information to agbio.reception@usask.ca.
-Graduate students please contact danielle.baron@usask.ca
+To apply, undergraduate students should provide the following information to awards.agbio@usask.ca

-Applications may be made by an executive member of a student group within the college on behalf of the group.
-The college will approve the selection of participants in activities when an Education Enhancement grant is being provided.
-All students receiving funding from the grant must be eligible according to the criteria outlined in these guidelines.
+-If applying on behalf of a club/student group, an executive member of the group/club will provide the above information on behalf of the group within the college on behalf of the group.
+All students receiving funding from the grant must be eligible according to the criteria outlined in these guidelines

 Notification and payment